-Extension Minimum Architecture Enabled by default Description crc ARMv8-A ARMv8.1-A or later Enable CRC instructions. crypto ARMv8-A No Enable cryptographic extensions.
+Extension Minimum Architecture Enabled by default Description compnum ARMv8.2-A ARMv8.3-A Enable the complex number SIMD extensions. or later This implies fp16 and simd. crc ARMv8-A ARMv8.1-A or later Enable CRC instructions. crypto ARMv8-A No Enable cryptographic extensions.
+This implies fp, simd, aes and sha2. aes ARMv8-A No Enable the AES cryptographic extensions.
+This implies fp and simd. sha2 ARMv8-A No Enable the SHA2 cryptographic extensions.
+This implies fp and simd. sha3 ARMv8.2-A No Enable the ARMv8.2-A SHA2 and SHA3 cryptographic extensions.
+This implies fp, simd and sha2. sm4 ARMv8.2-A No Enable the ARMv8.2-A SM3 and SM4 cryptographic extensions.
 This implies fp and simd. fp ARMv8-A ARMv8-A or later Enable floating-point extensions. fp16 ARMv8.2-A ARMv8.2-A or later Enable ARMv8.2 16-bit floating-point support.
-This implies fp. lor ARMv8-A ARMv8.1-A or later Enable Limited Ordering Regions extensions. lse ARMv8-A ARMv8.1-A or later Enable Large System extensions. pan ARMv8-A ARMv8.1-A or later Enable Privileged Access Never support. profile ARMv8.2-A No Enable statistical profiling extensions. ras ARMv8-A ARMv8.2-A or later Enable the Reliability, Availability and Serviceability extension. rdma ARMv8-A ARMv8.1-A or later Enable ARMv8.1 Advanced SIMD extensions.
-This implies simd. simd ARMv8-A ARMv8-A or later Enable Advanced SIMD extensions.
-This implies fp.
+This implies fp. lor ARMv8-A ARMv8.1-A or later Enable Limited Ordering Regions extensions. lse ARMv8-A ARMv8.1-A or later Enable Large System extensions. pan ARMv8-A ARMv8.1-A or later Enable Privileged Access Never support. profile ARMv8.2-A No Enable statistical profiling extensions. ras ARMv8-A ARMv8.2-A or later Enable the Reliability, Availability and Serviceability extension. rcpc ARMv8.2-A ARMv8.3-A or later Enable the weak release consistency extension.